 In a recent study published in Hypertension, researchers found that women taking beta-blockers for hypertension with no prior history of cardiovascular disease (CVD) have a nearly 5% higher risk for heart failure than men when they present to hospital with the acute coronary syndrome.

-The study is at the University of Bologna.
-One author is Raffaele Bugiardini, M.D.
+The study is from the University of Bologna and was led by Raffaele Bugiardini, M.D.

 Beta-blockers are medications that reduce high blood pressure and are prescribed for adults with hypertension, a leading cause of CVD.